You see people making big changes in their life and wonder if you can change your life in less than a year.

 I also got a few additional clients and kept self-publishing my work.

-This time walked around the lake for seven months every day.
+This time I walked around the lake for seven months every day.

 Ten months into my journey, I left my management job to pursue writing full-time.

-We all have the power to do this same thing and change our lives.
+We all have the power to do this same thing and change our lives in as little as a year.

 Ask yourself the tough questions, and don’t be afraid.